dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 ## Create the SignalR hub

-A *hub* is a class that serves as a high-level pipeline that allows the client and server to call methods on each other.
+A [hub](xref:signalr/hubs) is a class that serves as a high-level pipeline that handles client-server communication.

-* In the SignalRChat project, create a folder named *Hubs*.
+* In the SignalRChat project, create a *Hubs* folder.

-* In the *Hubs* folder, create a file named *ChatHub.cs*.

-* Replace the code in the file with the following code:
+* In the *Hubs* folder, create a *ChatHub.cs* file with the following code:

   [!code-csharp[Startup](signalr/sample/Hubs/ChatHub.cs)]

-  The `ChatHub` class inherits from the SignalR `Hub` class.
-The `Hub` class contains properties and events for managing connections and groups, as well as sending and receiving data.
+  The `ChatHub` class inherits from the SignalR [Hub](/dotnet/api/microsoft.aspnetcore.signalr.hub) class.
+The `Hub` class manages connections, groups, and messaging.

-  The `SendMessage` method sends a message to all connected chat clients.
-Notice it returns a [Task](https://msdn.microsoft.com/library/system.threading.tasks.task(v=vs.110).aspx), because SignalR is asynchronous.
-Asynchronous code scales better.
+  The `SendMessage` method can be called by any connected client.
+It sends the received message to all clients.
+The method is asynchronous because SignalR code is asynchronous to provide maximum scalability.

 ## Configure the project to use SignalR